Women-led Drinking Water ManagementStory

-In 2020, the village had a high incidence of diarrhea, itching, and flu.
+Their problems did not end there.
+In 2020, the village had a severe incidence of diarrhoea, scabies, and flu.
 Women and children faced the brunt and fell ill regularly.
-In December 2020, during a thorough check up, Gram Vikas’ team tested water at individual tap connections which was found to be contaminated.
-Later, the team and members of the village committee found that pipes were cracked at two places and valves had sprung up leaks.
-Water was tested from these two points and found contaminated with bacteria causing diarrhoea and itching.
+In December 2020, the Gram Vikas team tested water from household tap connections and found it contaminated.
+Later, the team found cracked pipes in two places, and the valves had sprung up leaks.
+Water was tested from these two points and found contaminated with bacteria causing diarrhoea and scabies.

-In January 2021, Anjani Jani became a trained Water Quality Management cadre as part of Gram Vikas programme to ensure access to safe water free from bacteria and other particulate matter.
-“Unlike other villages, our village is in darkness, but we have ensured piped water supply to every household.
+In January 2021, Anjani Jani became a trained Water Quality Management cadre in the Gram Vikas programme to ensure access to safe water free from bacteria and other particulate matter.
+She talks about the collective strength of women in making safe water a reality for every home in the village, “Unlike other villages, our village is in darkness, but we have ensured piped water supply to every household.
 The water supplied is safe for drinking now.
-I have been trained and have learned the water testing protocols.
-We do not have any cases of diarrhea or itching anymore.
-With the collective strength of the women, we have made safe water a reality for each home in our village.”
-Anjani Jani is one of the 22 community cadres in Ganjam district of Odisha.
+I got training and have learned the water testing protocols.
+We do not have any cases of diarrhoea or itching anymore.”
+Anjani Jani is one of the 22 community-level water quality cadres in the Ganjam district of Odisha.

 Anjani Jani is a trained Water Quality Management cadre who ensures safe water to the village.